 Councilmember Hernandez now works as a Community Health Worker and Youth Partner for a mental health program where he works with children within the foster care system.
 Before working with children, he worked in the field of Re-Entry and Gang Prevention, where he served youth ages 13-24 all throughout Orange County and in the City of Watts.
 Councilmember Hernandez believes that people deserve a second chance and takes pride in helping others re-write their story.

 Councilmember Hernandez understands that Santa Ana is a diverse community with rich cultural history.
 He has worked on bringing people together, and honoring cultural celebrations.
-Most notably, his unity efforts of bringing the Black and Brown communities together to have a unified message of peace and hope.
-He has been a voice for youth and for the formerly incarcerated and believes in that we as a city should have more infrastructure to keep children away from the prison system.
+Most notably, he has made great efforts in bringing the Black and Brown communities together to have a unified message of peace and hope.
+He has been a voice for youth and for the formerly incarcerated and believes that we as a city should have more infrastructure to keep children away from the prison system.

-Councilmember Hernandez, advocates for citywide Wi-Fi because he understands that access to Wi-Fi is a barrier for most families.
+Councilmember Hernandez, advocates for citywide Wi-Fi because he understands that Wi-Fi access is a barrier for most families.
 He will advocate for community lands to stay in community hands.
-He will advocate for a more family-friendly Downtown Santa Ana and will be data-driven and responsive to the housing crisis.
+He will also advocate for a more family-friendly Downtown Santa Ana and will be data-driven and responsive to the housing crisis.
 Councilmember Hernandez is passionate about investing in our youth, Early Childhood Education programs, sports, and the arts.
-He himself grew up boxing and training MMA, and has over 10 years of training to his name.
-His favorite music genres are hip-hop and jazz, and he plays guitar, piano, and bass.
+He himself grew up boxing and training for MMA, and has over 10 years of training under his belt.
+His favorite music genres are hip-hop and jazz, and he plays the guitar, piano, and bass.

 Councilmember Hernandez is a single father to his 10-year old daughter, Evoni.
-Evoni is a talented artist and musician and loves to read and play with her pets.
-Together, they have two cats, Coco and Theodore.
-Councilmember Hernandez has two additional siblings: an older brother, Michael and younger sister, Sophia.
-In his downtime, he likes to spend time with his daughter and his siblings.
+Evoni is a talented artist and musician who loves to read and play with her pets.
+Together, they have two cats named Coco and Theodore.
+Councilmember Hernandez has two additional siblings: an older brother, Michael, and younger sister, Sophia.
+In his free time, he likes to spend quality time with his daughter and his siblings.